3DPRN/RAMASP/3DPRN_Fiware/README.md

 ## Configure
 In the software folder you'll find a .config file (3DPRN_Fiware.exe.config).
 This file is the configuration file and needs to be configured as follow:

-prn_ip: ip of the printer.
+##prn_ip##: ip of the printer.
 Usually local host 127.0.0.1 if the NGSI Agent runs locally.
-prn_port: used from 3DPRN-ONBOARD Gui which can replace Octoprint.
+##prn_port##: used from 3DPRN-ONBOARD Gui which can replace Octoprint.
 Usually 13000.
-fiware_hash: hash of the Orion Context Broker running in LAN.
+##fiware_hash##: hash of the Orion Context Broker running in LAN.
 To be found in Docker on the centralized server.
-fiware_address: http-based address of the Orion Context Broker.
+##fiware_address##: http-based address of the Orion Context Broker.
-octopi_hash: hash code of the Octoprint instance running on the printer.
+##octopi_hash##: hash code of the Octoprint instance running on the printer.
 To be found on octoprint API settings.

 *Example*